daattali/shinyjs/README.md

 another method that is preferred.
 You can wrap the `navbarPage` in a `tagList`, and call `useShinyjs()` within the `tagList`.
 This way, `shinyjs` gets set up in a way that is independent of each of the tabs.
-For example, here is a minimal Shiny app that uses this technique to use `shinyjs` in a Shiny app with `navbarPage` layout:
+For example, here is a minimal Shiny app that uses `shinyjs` inside a `navbarPage` layout:

     library(shiny)
     library(shinyjs)